 T2 Utility Engineers is uniquely positioned to assist with all of the services that FWHA recommends.
 In fact, T2ue was asked to be part of the SHRP1 and SHRP2 research.
 We know Utility Coordination and Subsurface Utility Engineering.
 Contact us to talk about how UC can help make your project more efficient.

 T2 Utility Engineers has the experience to handle projects of any size and complexity in the US and Canada.
 Since 1993, we have supported all types of projects including transportation and water/wastewater projects.
 We are proud to have been selected by state DOT's, municipalities and engineering consultants to address the utility issues on these projects.
-Whether your project is traditional design bid build delivery or alternate delivery such as a design-build, P3, or CMAR, our knowledge and experience in utility coordination and resolving conflicts enhances our ability to recommend the appropriate scope and schedule of the investigative effort.
+Whether your project is traditional design bid build delivery or alternate delivery such as a design-build, P3, Progressive Design-Build, or CMAR, our knowledge and experience in utility coordination and resolving conflicts enhances our ability to recommend the appropriate scope and schedule of the investigative effort.